Jambrisak/Jambrisak/README.md

 ## Hi there! 👋 I'm Philip
 ### 🚀 Microsoft 365 Specialist Consultant at Great IT
+### 💼 Specializing in Microsoft 365, Azure, Linux, and IT infrastructure

 🔹 Passionate about Microsoft 365, Azure, Security, and Automation
 🔹 Helping businesses optimize their cloud environments and security postures